nedwards/nextjs-starter/README.md

 yarn install
 ```

-Create a `.env.local` file at the root level with the following variables.
-You can change these later but you will need them setup so you can run the initial build.
+Create a `.env.local` file in your root directory.
+You can change these later but you will need them setup initially so you can run the build.

 ```bash
 # BUSINESS